 DISCUSSION

-Toxicologyinvolves an observational and data-gathering phase and the use of those data to predict likely outcomes upon exposure to human populations34,35.
+Toxicology involvesan observational and data-gathering phase and the use of those data to predict likely outcomes upon exposure to human populations34,35.
 This is very vital, especially in the use of herbal medicines, which is as old as human civilization3,10.
-Plants are useful not only in the treatment and management of many disease conditions, but also in the discovery of potential bioactive molecules5–7.
+Plants are useful not only in the treatment and management of many disease conditions but also in the discovery of potential bioactive molecules5–7.
 However, alongside the beneficial components present in plants are also some toxic secondary metabolites produced as natural defense mechanisms11.
-With over 80% of the world’s population still depending on the use of medicinal plants for their primary healthcare needs, there is the growing concerns about the potential toxicity associated with the use of these medicinal plants, and thus, the need to establish their safety36.
-Also, the conscious or unconscious co-administration of orthodox medicine with medicinal plants products is not uncommon, and though some beneficial effects of such combination have been reported8,12,37,38, the concerns about their safety remains.
+With over 80% of the world’s population still depending on the use of medicinal plants for their primary healthcare needs, there the growing concerns about the potential toxicity associated with the use of these medicinal plants, and thus, the need to establish their safety36.
+Also, the conscious or unconscious co-administration of orthodox medicine with medicinal plantproducts is not uncommon, and though some beneficial effects of such combination have been reported8,12,37,38, concerns about their safety remain.
 We have earlier reported that the combination of the essential oil of the dried fruit of P. guineense and Quinine has the potential to improve treatment outcomes in mouse models of cerebral malaria.
 However, the observed deaths associated with the co-administration of the EOPG and Quinine at doses greater than 6.25 mg/kg EOPG within 24 hours of the commencement of treatment21, necessitated the need for further toxicological evaluation.

 Body and organ weights are useful parameters in assessing the toxicity of substances which can be revealed through an increase or decrease in weight39,40.
 Weight reduction has been associated with consequent depression of cellular metabolism and growth or cell death, and a dose capable of causing a 10% decrease in body weight, is considered a toxic dose39,40.
-While the observed mostly reduction in weights in Tested and Recovery sub-groups (Figure 1A) may not be significant when compared with starting weights of the animals, the significant changes in relative weights at EOPG-12.5, EOPG-150, Q/25, and Q/150 for Treated set, and Q/25, Q/100 and Q/150 for Recovery, and lack of significant different between Treated and Recovery sub-groups(Figure 1) demonstrated that the toxic effects of EOPG and its combination with Quinine on weights may be persistent.
+While the observed mostly reduction in weights in the Tested and Recovery sub-groups (Figure 1A) may not be significant when compared with starting weights of the animals, the significant changes in relative weights at EOPG-12.5, EOPG-150, Q/25, and Q/150 for Treated set, and Q/25, Q/100 and Q/150 for Recovery, and lack of significant different between Treated and Recovery sub-groups(Figure 1) demonstrated that the toxic effects of EOPG and its combination with Quinine on weights may be persistent.